 Connie Orcutt, D.V.M., is primary author of the Animal Airwaves scripts.
 She is a medical writer and editor as well as a practicing veterinarian.
 In addition to authoring numerous chapters for veterinary textbooks over the past 15 years, Dr. Orcutt has spoken on a wide range of topics at national and international veterinary conferences.

-Garrett Hall, the official voice of Animal Airwaves, is the creative services and interactive media manager for Shands HealthCare.
-In that role he has voiced and produced numerous radio ads, education and orientation videos, and is the host of Shands HealthCare’s podcast series, Shands HealthCast.
+Garrett Hall, M.A.M.C., the official voice of Animal Airwaves, is the director for creative services with UF Health.
+In that role he has voiced and produced numerous radio ads, education and orientation videos, and was the host of Shands HealthCare’s podcast series, Shands HealthCast.

-Communications and public relations staff who are instrumental in the coordination, production, editing and oversight of Animal Airwaves include Melanie Ross, director of HSC News & Communications; April Frawley-Birdwell, editor, and Sarah Carey, director of public relations for the UF College of Veterinary Medicine.
-Ben Wilson of WUFT-FM is the station producer.
+Communications and public relations staff who are instrumental in the coordination, production, editing and oversight of Animal Airwaves include; Melanie Fridl Ross, M.S.J., E.L.S., Chief Communications Officer, UF Health Communications, Sarah Carey, director of public relations for the UF College of Veterinary Medicine and Ben Wilson of WUFT-FM is the station producer.

 Special thanks also to the UF College of Veterinary Medicine and UF Veterinary Hospitals faculty for their assistance and support in this project, and to the International Crane Foundation for providing the crane guard calls that can be heard at the end of each Animal Airwaves segment.